morgosus/morgosus.github.io/_posts/2020-10-19-how-to-flex-a-box.md

 Very easily.
 Now, remember this - when you're using Flexbox, you're actually styling the elements inside of some wrapper (parent element).
 This will help you to understand where the properties should go quicker.
 I like to call it a wrapper, however it's really a flex container.
 Force of habit, excuse it.

 The entire thing stands on top of two main properties.
 Display and flex-direction.
-There are two main displays, that's `css display: flex;` and `css display: inline-flex;`.
+There are two main displays, that's `display: flex;` and `display: inline-flex;`.
 Flex is the equivalent of a block element, while inline-flex is an inline-block-like one.
 Both are able to use other Flexbox properties.

 The second main property, flex-direction, merely states which direction elements within your wrapper should line up in.
-The available values are `css row` and `css column`.
-There are also `css row-revese` and a similar reversed column which merely change the element direction from left->right to right->left or top->bottom to bottom->top, however, for accessibility reasons, I don't use them.
+The available values are `row` and `column`.
+There are also `row-revese` and a similar reversed column which merely change the element direction from left->right to right->left or top->bottom to bottom->top, however, for accessibility reasons, I don't use them.
 While it looks the way you want it to, the html structure doesn't reflect this - while your HTML would go 123, your reverse row would show as 321.
-For that reason I'm not even going to go into `css order: x;` You are, of course, welcome to use them if you wish to.
+For that reason I'm not even going to go into `order: x;` You are, of course, welcome to use them if you wish to.

 ### Imagine a Simple Page Like This